-One reason, in our opinion, that the Croatian coastline is so beautiful is that it contains more than one thousand dazzling islands.
+Croatia’s dazzling coastline is home to more than one thousand islands – yes, you read that right!
 If you were to look out to sea from anywhere along the Croatian coastline, it would be unusual for you not to see a green speck in the distance!

 Croatian Islands Guides